pwncollege/ctf-archive/r3ctf2024/simplestkernel/DESCRIPTION.md

 Since the challenge is not downloaded on pwn.college so this challenge doesn't have anything.

-Although I did include the `pzb` source files just in case you can't find them
+Although I did include the `pzb` source files zipped just in case you can't find them

 `Note: This challenge was not solved during the CTF and we would appreciate any writeups`